-2.4.1 Business Methods.
-The Diocese shall follow the standard business methods required by the Canons of the General Convention.
+Business Methods.
+The Diocese shall follow the standard business 2.4.1methods required by the Canons of the General Convention.
 The rules contained in Robert's Rules of Order Newly Revised (the then-current edition, as it may be amended from time to time) shall govern all meetings of diocesan committees, Diocesan Council, commissions and Trustees in all cases to which they are applicable and in which they are not inconsistent with these Canons.
-Meetings of diocesan committees, Diocesan Council, commissions and Trustees presiding officers on notice given to all members of the body in writing and delivered by mail including electronic mail and facsimile transmission, or by publication in an official journal of the Diocese, at least ten (10) days before the meeting.
+Meetings of diocesan committees, Diocesan Council, commissions and Trustees may be called by their respective presiding officers on notice given to all members of the body in writing and delivered by mail including electronic mail and facsimile transmission, or by publication in an official journal of the Diocese, at least ten (10) days before the meeting.
 Notice of a meeting may be waived by members of the body.
-Meetings may be held by any means that permits all persons participating in the meeting to communicate with all other persons participating in the meeting in person, conference call, or other means of remote communication; and action taken may be recorded by consent resolution signed by members voting.
+Meetings may be held by any means that permits all persons participating in the meeting to communicate with all other persons participating in the meeting, including meeting in person, conference call, or other means of remote communication; and action taken may be recorded by consent resolution signed by members voting.